Passengers (2016 film): Plot

+While missing their home planet Earth, in order to create a fulfilling meaningful life and a home inside the cold metallic atmosphere of the spaceship, Jim planted a small tree in the main hall.
+Gus tells him that it is forbidden planting inside the spaceship.

 When Gus falls critically ill, the ship's automated medical suite, the Autodoc, diagnoses pansystemic necrosis and gives him hours to live.
 He attributes it to his hibernation pod's multiple failures.
 Before dying, Gus gives Jim and Aurora his ID badge and employee code to get into crew-only areas.

 Jim and Aurora find hull breaches from the asteroid collision two years earlier.
 The computer module administering the ship's fusion reactor power plant has been damaged, causing the cascading malfunctions as the other systems' computing power was diverted in an attempt to maintain it.

 They replace the damaged module, but when the computer attempts to vent the reactor to extinguish a runaway plasma reaction, the exterior vent fails.
 Jim is forced to spacewalk and vent the plasma from outside, using the manual controls in the vent tube.

 Jim discovers that he must remain in the tube to keep the vent open while Aurora initiates venting from inside the ship.
 Revealing her feelings for him, she admits she is terrified of losing him and being alone.

 Jim improvises a heat shield and survives the venting, but is blasted into space as his tether snaps and his damaged spacesuit begins losing oxygen.
 Aurora retrieves a clinically dead Jim from space and resuscitates him in the Autodoc.
 The Avalon, its reactor repaired, returns to normal operations.

 After burying Gus in space, Jim learns the Autodoc can function as a hibernation pod for one person, so he insists that Aurora use it for the remainder of the voyage.
 Realizing she would never see Jim again, she chooses to remain awake with him.

 Eighty-eight years later, the ship's crew awaken on schedule, shortly before arrival at Homestead II.
-In the ship's grand concourse, they discover a huge tree with trailing vines, lush vegetation, flying birds, and a small cabin.
-A recording of Aurora's story describes the wonderful life she and Jim shared on the Avalon.
+In the ship's grand concourse, they discover that the tree that was planted by Jim earlier has grown huge with trailing vines, creating a lush vegetation around it, and a small cabin.
+A recording of Aurora's story describes the wonderful life she and Jim shared on the Avalon and created their home on it.